 Introducing new cats to existing pets in the home or children should be done very gradually and under direct supervision.
 Taking care to ensure interactions are on the cats terms and not allowing their boundaries to be crossed.

 Adoption donation and what's included:

-Complete first annual vaccination course
+Full first vaccination course

 Flea/worm/mite parasite cover

 Our minimum adoption fee is significantly less than you would pay at your local vets for microchipping, neutering and vaccinations alone.

 If kittens go to new homes prior to being old enough for neutering, arrangements will be made with you to return your kitten to our vets for the procedure, once old enough.

 Once the adoption is complete, it is the responsibility of the adopter to register their personal details with the microchip company.
 This can be done online or by post, using the details we give you on adoption.
 If the cat is already microchipped before coming to us, we will arrange for the details to be changed into your name.